 So what started as a silly joke slowly, somehow, became very real.

 This was alarming for several reasons.
 Lex may be cute, but oh BOY is he needy.
 He’s also, well, old.
-Lex is rapidly approaching his 14th birthday, and while still in excellent health, he does have a special list of things that trigger him.
+Lex is now at the grand age of 14 years, and while still in good health, and generally a chilled out little dude, he does have a special list of things that trigger him.
 Here are some of the main things that make Lex freak out like a werewolf at full moon:

 - Strangers hugging

 - People he knows hugging

 - People kissing